Hye Kyung (HK) Lee, Director & Chair.

 Jason holds a B.A. in Economics from the University of Connecticut.
 Outside of work, Jason is a person of many interests.
 He’s an avid traveler and counts hiking, blues guitar, freediving, and a host of other pursuits among his hobbies.

-John Lee, Operations.
+John Lee, Director & Treasurer.

 John has worn a lot of hats during his career, doing a little bit of this and a little bit of that.
 Learning, adapting, and tackling new challenges has been a constant; launching the first conservation cemetery in New York State is certainly going to be both new and a challenge.